The Beacon School

-The Beacon School (also called Beacon High School) is a college-preparatory public high school in the Hell's Kitchen area of Manhattan in New York City near Times Square and the Theater District.
-Beacon's curriculum exceeds the standards set by the New York State Regents, and as a member of the New York Performance Standards Consortium, its students are exempt from taking most Regents exams.
-Instead, students present performance-based projects at the end of each semester to panels of teachers.
+The Beacon School (also called Beacon High School) is a college-preparatory public high school in the Hell's Kitchen area of Manhattan in New York City.
+Students present performance-based projects (PBA's) at the end of each semester to panels of teachers.
 In 2019, the school received roughly 6,000 applications for 360 ninth-grade seats, yielding an acceptance rate of approximately 6.2%.
+In 2026, Beacon was ranked the #6 and #20 top public school in NYC and New York state respectively by US News.

 Founding and mission

 Beacon was founded in 1993 by District Three educators Ruth Lacey and Stephen Stoll as a new high school in the district (at the time, the only District Three high school was Martin Luther King Jr. High School).

 Lacey and Stoll "envisioned an interdisciplinary high school small enough to allow teachers to act as advisers to groups of kids, with an emphasis on computers and the arts;" further emphasising community service, open-mindedness, and new ways of teaching.
 The curriculum represented an alternative to the Regents Exam-based testing system in favor of portfolio-based assessment.
 The school's purpose was also purportedly to keep class sizes down and total student population at, or just above, one thousand students.
-The school started in 1993 with 100 students, initially gaining a new 100 students each year.
+The school started in 1993 with 100 students, initially gaining 100 new students each year.

 Over time, Beacon was forced to accept certain aspects of the Regents-based testing curriculum and to abandon its portfolio-assessment system as the sole method of graduation, which had been the case until mid-1999.
 Beacon now utilizes traditional testing, but "[t]o graduate from Beacon, students must present and defend selected projects each year."